Paper Vs. Plastic Packaging. Which is More Environmentally Friendly?

 Conventional wisdom has usually said that paper is the more environmentally friendly packaging material.
 However, there is more to the debate than you might think.

-For years there has been the debate on whether paper packaging is better for the environment than plastic.
-While the general belief is that paper products are more environmentally friendly because they are made from a renewable source, but the argument that paper is more sustainable than plastic is not so straight forward.
-Some of these misconceptions are due to not considering the entire life cycle of the bag.
-It is not a simple case of looking at how bags are being disposed of or how long they take to degrade; other aspects also have an impact on the environment.
+There’s a common argument that paper packaging is better than plastic.
+While the general belief is that paper products are more environmentally friendly because they are made from a renewable resource, this logic is not so straightforward.
+Consider the entire lifecycle of a bag—it is not a simple case of looking at how bags are being disposed of or how long they take to degrade, other aspects such as manufacturing also have an impact on the environment.

 Technology has advanced dramatically in the past few years, and the thought of plastics going straight to the landfill is now a thing of the past.
 For example, Emmerson Packaging has an award-winning product called SmartPack™.
 The process in which this product is manufactured represents a significant breakthrough in packaging reduction and sustainability.
 It boasts a #2 recyclable symbol, meaning that millions of packages each year can be diverted from landfills into the recycling stream.